-Like most anything, it’s easier to prevent an issue than to try to pick up the pieces after something has exploded.
-So here are some signs and symptoms of employee burnout – and what to do about them.
+Here are some signs and symptoms of employee burnout – and what to do about them.

-You may be feeling burnout if:
+You may be experiencing burnout if:

 - Every day seems like a bad day